Best Bites For New Year's Eve — Our Favorite NYE Appetizers

 So you're hosting a New Year's Eve party this year, and want to make sure your guests don't go hungry.
 But what do you serve?
 Put down the bag of tortilla chips, and back away from the cheese ball!
 (They're messy, the crackers always break, and frankly, they don't taste that good.)
 Instead, choose one of these bite-size appetizer recipes that let your guests stay classy and satiated.

 When picking out your recipes, just think about contrasts: hot and cold, spicy and sweet, fatty and light.
 Put out a mix of flavors, colors, and textures, and you're on your way to a smashing success.
 If you like, you can pick a theme to build your menu around.
 You don't have to make your whole party center around the theme; however, it's a nice trick to help you narrow down your choices.
-Here are some recipe ideas to get you started:
+Here are some recipe ideas — from Spanish-inspired tapas to classic "Mad Men" style 1950s apps — to get you started.

 Spanish Garlic Shrimp